 For the Christians in a post-Roman world, olive oil was a holy symbol.
 Believers found their identity, their symbol of belonging, in the olive.
 Even monasteries used olives for sacraments, food, and lighting, which provided a way to honor martyrs who had been burned alive in oil for their faith.

-Let’s take an in-depth look at olives in the Bible as well as olive trees, olive oil and the olive branch.
+Let’s take an in-depth look at olives in the Bible as well as olive trees, olive oil, and olive branches.

 Olives in the Bible